Karina Speaks! · karinaspeaks.com

 “There is no time or distance in the spirit.”— Apostle Anne Tate, Watchmen Academy 2.0, 5/9/26

-- We pray over Houston, Philadelphia, and Miami — cities of enormous diversity where the Gospel can travel in a hundred languages.
+- We pray over Los Angeles, Toronto, and Vancouver — cities where the Gospel can travel in a hundred languages.

 “The culture we were born in does not supersede kingdom culture.”— Apostle Anne Tate, Watchmen Academy 2.0, 5/9/26